Miso: Creating koji

 Koji is produced by introducing the mold Aspergillus oryzae onto steamed white rice.
 This mold culture comes from dried A. oryzae spores called tane-kōji (種麹, たねこうじ) or "starter koji" and is isolated from plant matter (usually rice) and cultivated.
-In the past, the natural presence of A. oryzae spores was relied upon to create koji, but because of the difficulty of producing the culture, tane-kōji is added almost exclusively in both industrial and traditional production of miso.
+In the past, the natural presence of A. oryzae spores was relied upon to create koji, but because of the difficulty of producing the culture, tane-kōji is added almost universally in both industrial and traditional production of miso.
 Tane-kōji is produced much in the same way as koji, but also has a small portion of wood ash added to the mixture which gives important nutrients to the fungus as well as promoting sporulation.

 A. oryzae is an aerobic fungus and is the most active fermenting agent in koji as it produces amylolytic, and proteolytic enzymes which are essential to creating the final miso product.
 Amylolytic enzymes such as amylase aid in the breakdown of starch in the grains to sugar and dextrin, while proteolytic enzymes such as protease catalyze the breakdown of proteins into smaller peptides or amino acids.
 These both aid in the enzymatic digestion of rice and soybeans.
 Depending on the strain of A. oryzae, the enzymatic composition varies, thereby changing the characteristics of the final miso product.
 For example, the strain used to create the sweeter white miso would likely produce a higher content of amylolytic enzymes, while comparatively, soybean miso might have a higher content of proteolytic enzymes.

 To create optimal conditions for enzymatic production and the growth of A. oryzae, the koji's environment must be carefully regulated.
 Temperature, humidity, and oxygen content are all important factors in maximizing mold growth and enzyme production and preventing other harmful bacteria from producing.
 Once the koji has reached a desirable flavor profile, it is usually mixed with salt to prevent further fermentation.

 Although other strains of fungi have been used to produce koji, A. oryzae is the most desirable because of several properties, including the fact that it does not produce aflatoxin.